jjp601/Sea-Social-Project/README.md

 # Sea Social Project
-The Seas Social Application is a multi-user blog app built with the Django web framework.
+The Sea Social Application is a multi-user blog application built with the Django web framework.

 ## Getting Started